Photo courtesy of ARH Inspirations via Chat GPT

 The beginning is over . . .

-Indeed, it is here now; the time has arrived,
+Indeed, it is here now; the time has arrived.

 They will be scattered and He will be deprived.

-His return to shared glory will look like a loss,
+His return to shared glory will look like a loss

-Three times they keep sleeping among dreams unaware.
+Three times they’re sleeping among dreams unaware.

 Soon three times denial will come to the light,

-And three wooden crosses will rise into the sky.
+and three wooden crosses will rise into the sky.

 He stands at the ready when armed men appear,

-And with a kiss from the traitor—betrayal is here.
+and with a kiss from the traitor—betrayal is here.

-Fulfillment of arrest, no battle granted within,
+Fulfillment of arrest, no battle granted within.

-But reprimands handed to the sharp ears of His men.
+Reprimands handed to the sharp ears of His men.

 A trial without hearings, no one understands,